Glenarm: 17th and 18th centuries

-During the Famine
+Great Famine

 During the Great Irish Famine, the Glens of Antrim did not fare as poorly as the rest of Ireland.
 The Earl of Antrim, now resident in Glenarm, and the Marquess of Londonderry organised relief schemes of food and money for their tenants and built soup kitchens throughout the Glens.
 Glenarm's soup kitchen is believed to have been to the rear of Altmore Street, along the river.
 The only other major historical event to occur in Glenarm during this period was in 1854, when a cholera epidemic afflicted the town.
 The epidemic began in the Bridge End Tavern and rapidly spread from house to house.
 A large percentage of the population eventually succumbed to the disease and was buried in a mass grave near the back wall of the graveyard of St. Patrick's Church.